agilly/pi-radio-firmware/README.md

 ## Setting up the Raspberry Pi

-Our preferred distribution would have been Arch, but since it had sone difficulty dealing with the Wifi adapter driver, we fall back to Raspbian.
+Our preferred distribution would have been Arch, but since it had some difficulty dealing with our Wifi adapter driver, we used Raspbian.

 First, install Raspbian using NOOBS following these simple steps: